|Reservation Information For Pullman Barcelona Skipper Hotel|

 Via Bus: Take the 'Aerobus ' to Plaza de Catalunya from directly outside the airport.
 The Aerobus generally run every 10 - 15 minutes and the journey time is 30 minutes.
 From Plaza Catalunya take the green Line to Passeig de Gràcia and change here for the yellow line to Barceloneta.
 Alternatively the hotel is 15 minutes in a taxi from Plaza Catalunya and will cost about €10.00 - €12.00.

 Pullman Barcelona Skipper Hotel Barcelona aims to provide all things luxury to those who are looking for a modern hotel with a heavy focus on service.
-Its beachside location makes it an excellent summer destination and it is close to the city centre.
-Its large and new buliding may not appeal to those hoping for an all-out Spanish experience.
+Its beach side location makes it an excellent summer destination and it is close to the city centre.
+Its large and new building may not appeal to those hoping for an all-out Spanish experience.

 Pullman Barcelona Skipper Hotel - 5 Star